 And while search engines will not crawl or index content blocked through a disallow rule created in the robots.txt file, search engines can still find disallowed content in other places on the Internet and still index it.

-meta robots tag must be used instead, through the parameter noindex, that instructs search engines not to index the page, and not to display it in search results.
+meta robots tag must be used instead, through the parameter noindex, which instructs search engines not to index the page, and not to display it in search results.

 For preventing PDF files from being indexed and rendered in search results, use the X-Robots-Tag instead, by editing the .htaccess file associated with the domain.